THAW provides hope and heat for those struggling this winter. Click below to hear their stories.

 The Heat and Warmth Fund (THAW) is stabilizing and empowering Michigan families, keeping them healthy, safe and warm.

-THAW, an independent 501(c)(3) non-profit organization, distributes assistance to vulnerable Michigan residents through 56 agency partners and a series of annual mobile processing events.
+THAW, an independent 501(c)(3) non-profit organization, distributes assistance to vulnerable Michigan residents through 39 agency partners and a series of annual mobile processing events.
 The number of households that need utility assistance continues to grow each year.
-Last calendar year THAW distributed more than $12 million in utility assistance to over 10,000 Michigan households, and we could not have done that without your help.
+Last year THAW distributed more than $15 million in utility assistance to nearly 18,000 Michigan households, and we could not have done that without your help.

 Whom We Help